madewithlove/elasticsearcher/README.md

 ## Index management

 The package includes an indices manager.
 You are required to register indices that you'll using, whether its for CRUD on the indices or for quering.
-The indices need to be registered with a unique reference which can then be used in CRUD and query actions.

 The index manager is accessed via:

 ```
 $manager = $searcher->indicesManager();